 Blood clots in a vein (Thrombosis)

-Oestrogen and oestrogen-progestogen combined HRT may increase the risk of blood clots in the veins (also called deep vein
+Estrogen and estrogen-progestogen combined HRT may increase the risk of blood clots in the veins (also called deep vein thrombosis,

 Blood clots can be serious, and if one travels to the lungs, it can cause chest pain, breathlessness, fainting or even death.